Home/Mosquito Surveillance

 Mosquito Surveillance

 Aside from disease status, mosquito surveillance is used to identify the type of mosquitoes breeding in the community.
-Emerging diseases like Zika virus, Chikungunya and Dengue are carried by mosquitoes.
+In 2017, an invasive species of mosquito called Aedes aegypti was trapped in Clark County for the first time.
+This highly aggressive mosquito species is well adapted to living in urban environments and capable of spreading emerging disease like Dengue, Chikungunya, and Zika virus.
 Keeping an eye on the type of mosquito species is very important as it can be an early warning for new disease introduction to Las Vegas.

-The Health District’s remediation of mosquito breeding areas is limited to small, targeted treatments of areas identified when setting mosquito traps.
-These locations requiring long term abatement are referred to the Public Works, Parks and Recreation, and Code Enforcement offices within the six jurisdictional counterparts.
-To report a stagnant swimming pool, contact your local Code Enforcement office for remediation.
+SNHD is a surveillance agency and does not perform control measures.
+However, mosquito breeding sources needing abatement are referred to Public Works, Parks and Recreation, and Code Enforcement offices within the six jurisdictional counterparts.
+To report a green swimming pool, contact your local Code Enforcement office for remediation.

-Annual reports detailing surveillance and control activities since 2004 can be found on the Health District’s web site at /news-info/statistics-surveillance-reports/vector-borne-and-zoonotic-diseases/.
+Annual reports detailing surveillance and control activities since 2004 can be found on the SNHD’s web site at /news-info/statistics-surveillance-reports/vector-borne-and-zoonotic-diseases/.

 Loading ...